-Earnings as a Measure
+Earnings as a Measure.
 The Discussion Draft states that a direct correlation exists between earnings and profit shifting.
 Entities that shift profits out of a country will reduce available net interest deductions.
-The measure of earnings used is most commonly known as "earnings before interest, taxes, depreciation and amortization" ("E.B.I.T.D.A.").
-It measures the cash flow of an entity that can be used to meet its interest expense obligations.
+The measure of earnings used is most commonly EBITDA, which indicates the cash flow of an entity that can be used to meet its interest expense obligations.

-Gross profit is another measure of earnings that has the advantage of being calculated on a broadly comparable basis across most accounting standards, with greater differences introduced as an entity works down its income statement.
-However, the use of gross profit could lead to problems where one entity in a group provides, for example, marketing or distribution services to other group entities.
+Gross profit is another measure of earnings; it has the advantage of being calculated on a broadly comparable basis across most accounting standards, with greater differences introduced as an entity works down its income statement.
+However, the use of gross profit could lead to problems where one entity in a group, for example, provides marketing or distribution services to other group entities.
 This is because the entity providing the service will include its income within its own gross profit whereas the entity paying for services will deduct the corresponding expense further down its income statement, making the comparison of entities difficult.